dd-center/bilibili-dd-monitor/README.md

 - [x] change Logic for getting vtb infos data from client pull to server push mode
 - [ ] ~~icon images zip size: different size (10kb-500kb),dimension(A x A)~~
 - [ ] highlight search result text
+- [ ] use VtbInfoLite version NOT VtbInfo to reduce data size

 ## bug fix
 - [x] /follow router doesn't highlight when navigate to its sub route